Spekko/readDir/readDir/README.md

 1. Execute the command `ng serve --open` to launch the client and open the browser to the client page.
 2. Client launches on port 4200.
+3. if compile fails run `npm install @angular/cdk7`. im not sure if cdk7 is meant for angular6 but I spent hours on cdk6 with one issue and the upgrade instantly solved it.